SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 ## Using multiple tables

-A common mistake is creating multiple data tables within a single spreadsheet.
-This will confuse a data analysis program.
-The example below depicts the problem:
+A common mistake is creating multiple data tables within a single spreadsheet, as shown below.
+This will confuse a data analysis program (and many humans too).

 ![multiple tabs](../fig/2_datasheet_example.jpg)

 There are a number of problems with multiple tables on one page.
 The main problem is that - although clearly separate to a human observer - a computer will rigidly interpret anything in the same row as belonging to the same observation.

 In the example above, the computer will read row 4 and assume that all columns A-AF refer to the same sample.
 This row actually represents four distinct samples (sample 1 for each of four